DamienLegros/DamienLegros/index.md

 In the future, I would like to work in research, more precisely on subjects where I can apply artifical intelligence and graph theory to bioinformatics problems.

-I am at the moment doing my second master's thesis at the [Somatic Evolution group DFKZ, Heidelberg](https://www.dkfz.de/en/somatische-evolution-frueherkennung/index.php) working on the development of an aging model to predict the age of cells from mice tissues.

 ### Seminars & Schools :microphone: